-(a) Refinancing risk
+Refinancing risk

-The Star and its joint venture partners (via DBC) entered into a debt facility agreements in 2020 in relation to DBC's \$1.6 billion project-level debt funding for Queen's Wharf (QWB Funding).
-The QWB Funding comprises 2 equal facilities of \$800 million separately provided under a G&E syndicated facility agreement and a T&L syndicated facility agreement.
+The Star and its joint venture partners (via DBC) entered into debt facility agreements in 2020 in relation to DBC's \$1.6 billion project-level debt funding for Queen's Wharf Brisbane - the aggregate drawn amount of which is \$1,389.9m at 31 August 2023, including repayment to date of \$13.1m (QWB Funding).
+A further \$18.6m is expected to be repaid by 30 September 2023.
+The QWB funding comprises two equal facilities of \$800m each, drawn equally, separately provided under a G&E syndicated facility agreement and a T&L syndicated facility agreement.
 Amounts outstanding under the G&E syndicated facility agreement are guaranteed by The Star, and amounts outstanding under the other syndicated facility agreement are guaranteed by CTFE and FEC.

-The QWB Funding is fully hedged against volatility in interest rates until the conversion date (currently expected to be in December 2023) and 75% hedged for the remainder of the loan term (i.e. until December 2025).
+The QWB Funding is fully hedged against volatility in interest rates until the conversion date (currently expected to be in April 2024) and 75% hedged for the remainder of the loan term (i.e. until December 2025).
 Accordingly, there is a risk that the QWB Funding will incur higher interest rates in respect of the unhedged portion of the loan after the conversion date and, therefore, DBC will incur higher costs to service the loan from the conversion date.